roberthdg/FIFA-Ultimate-Team-Draft-webapp/README.md

 ## General info

-The goal is to create the best possible team by choosing the right players in each position.
+The goal is to create the best possible team by choosing the right players on each position.

 Your squad score will be based on the average rating of the players and their overall chemistry.